gh-viewer/book/adding-authentication.md

 now secrets add gh-client-id [your client id] now secrets add gh-client-secret [your client secret]
 # Deploy when needed
-now PaulLeCam/gh-viewer-server#master -e CLIENT_ID=@gh-client-id -e CLIENT_SECRET=@gh-client-secret -e SCOPE='public_repo' --public
+now gh-viewer/server#master -e CLIENT_ID=@gh-client-id -e CLIENT_SECRET=@gh-client-secret -e SCOPE='public_repo read:org' --public
 ```

-You can also [deploy it to Heroku using this link](https://heroku.com/deploy?template=https://github.com/PaulLeCam/gh-viewer-server), the free plan is enough to support our use case.
+You can also [deploy it to Heroku using this link](https://heroku.com/deploy?template=https://github.com/gh-viewer/server), the free plan is enough to support our use case.

+If you haven't done it already, don't forget to set the "Authorization callback URL" of your GitHub app's configuration to `https://[your-domain.tld]/callback` so GitHub will properly redirect you app's users once authenticated.

 ### Adding Redux